Robust and efficient data-driven predictive control: Simulations

-Finally, we investigate the effect of various noise levels on the performance of the different schemes.
-To this end, we fixed the number of data points at $T=200$ and conducted $100$ simulations for the noise levels $\bar \varepsilon \in \{10^{-3}, 4\cdot 10^{-3}, 7 \cdot 10^{-3},10^{-2}\}$.
-The averaged accumulated costs are shown in Figure \ref{fig:cost_vs_v_max}.
-The results show that SLRA-eDDPC consistently achieves the lowest cost $\mathcal J$, followed by eDDPC, SVD-DDPC and DDPC.
-This trend becomes more prominent with increasing noise levels, which further highlights the denoising effect of SLRA.
+Finally, we investigate the effect of various noise levels on the performance of the different predictive control schemes.
+Specifically, we are interested in how the accumulated closed-loop cost varies as the noise in the (offline and online) data increases.
+To this end, we fix the number of data points at $T=200$ and conducted $100$ simulations for each of the following noise levels $\bar \varepsilon \in \{10^{-3}, 4\cdot 10^{-3}, 7 \cdot 10^{-3},10^{-2}\}$.
+The average accumulated costs over all 100 runs are shown in Figure \ref{fig:cost_vs_v_max}.
+As expected, the performance of all four schemes gets worse with increasing noise levels, however, SLRA-eDDPC consistently achieves the lowest cost $\mathcal J$, followed by eDDPC, SVD-DDPC and DDPC.
+This may be attributed to the de-noising effect associated with the low-rank approximation step done when constructing the approximate predictor $\widehat{P}$.